 Transformational Data Collaboration

-MACH is leading the national Transformational Data Collaboration on behalf of AHRA to directly address the ‘integration of large data sets across the care continuum’ priority area.
+MACH leads the national Transformational Data Collaboration on behalf of AHRA to directly address the ‘integration of large data sets across the care continuum’ priority area.

 What is the goal of the collaboration?